tapio/motiontracker/README.markdown

 Example programs
 ----------------
-Currently there are three example programs:
+Currently there are five (unfinished) example programs:

-* __opencvtest__ - simple app for testing OpenCV's algorithms and MotionTracker's webcam interface
+* __edgefinder__ - simple app for testing OpenCV's algorithms and MotionTracker's webcam interface
 * __calibrator__ - a utility for determining webcam's intrinsic camera parameters
+* __chessboardfinder__ - finds a chessboard from webcam and displays the detection
+* __glchessboardtracker__ - finds a chessboard from webcam and rotates a cube according to that
 * __tracker__ - shows the motion tracker in action, requires calibration with _calibrator_